Jaydawg8888/ZeroStatsMod/README.md

 This mod for **Grand Theft Auto V** alters the skills of each story character (Michael, Franklin, & Trevor) in the stats menu, permanently setting them to their lowest possible values whilst the mod exists.
 This mod drastically limits or even disables the 'Special' ability for each character.

 **Note:**
-Removing the mod **should** will revert the character's stats/skills to their default/original values.
+Removing the mod **should** revert the character's stats/skills to their default/original values.

 ## Installation Steps